Baraka (film)

 Baraka is a 1992 American non-narrative documentary film directed by Ron Fricke.
-It was photographed in the 70 mm Todd-AO format, and is the first film ever to be restored and scanned at 8K resolution.
+It was photographed in the 65 mm Todd-AO format, and is the first film ever to be restored and scanned at 8K resolution.

 Content

 Baraka is a documentary film with no narrative or voice-over.
 It explores themes via a compilation of natural events, life, human activities and technological phenomena shot in 24 countries on six continents over a 14-month period.

-The film is named after the Islamic concept of baraka, meaning blessing, or Baruch in Hebrew, essence or breath.
+The film is named after the Islamic concept of baraka (بَرَكَة), meaning blessing.

 The film is Ron Fricke's follow-up to Godfrey Reggio's similar non-verbal documentary film Koyaanisqatsi.
 Fricke was a cinematographer and collaborator on Reggio's film, and for Baraka he struck out on his own to polish and expand the photographic techniques used on Koyaanisqatsi.
-Shot in 70 mm, it includes a mixture of photographic styles including slow motion and time-lapse.
+Shot in 65 mm, it includes a mixture of photographic styles including slow motion and time-lapse.
 Two camera systems were used to achieve this.
-A Todd-AO system was used to shoot conventional frame rates, but to execute the film's time-lapse sequences Fricke had a special camera built that combined time-lapse photography with perfectly controlled movements.
+A Todd-AO system was used to shoot conventional frame rates, but to execute the film's time-lapse sequences Fricke camera built a special camera that combined time-lapse photography with perfectly controlled movements.

 Locations featured include the Church of the Holy Sepulchre in Jerusalem, the Ryōan temple in Kyoto, Lake Natron in Tanzania, burning oil fields in Kuwait, the smouldering precipice of an active volcano, a busy subway terminal, the aircraft boneyard of Davis–Monthan Air Force Base, tribal celebrations of the Maasai in Kenya, and chanting monks in the Dip Tse Chok Ling monastery.

 The film features a number of long tracking shots through various settings, including Auschwitz and Tuol Sleng, over photos of the people involved, past skulls stacked in a room, to a spread of bones.
 It suggests a universal cultural perspective: a shot of an elaborate tattoo on a bathing Japanese yakuza precedes a view of tribal paint.